SBD1/2024.1-Ben10/docs/modulo1/DER.md

 ??? - "Primeira Versão do Diagrama Entidade Relacionamento"

-    A figura 1 a seguir mostra a Primeira versão do Diagrama Entidade Relacionamento desenvolvido pelo grupo:
+    A figura 1 a seguir mostra a primeira versão do Diagrama Entidade Relacionamento desenvolvido pelo grupo: